salsohrab20/elasticsearch-course/02-index-crud/02-crud-api.md

 - To update a doc with ID.
   - POST will also work.
 PUT/POST will have the `upsert` behavior.
+  - `upsert` - Updates if data present , or else inserts new data
 ```
 PUT /books/_doc/3
 {